Thadeus L. Beekman

 OverviewAI-generated summary

 Thadeus L. Beekman's research investigates the influence of cognitive styles on consumer perception and behavior related to food and beverages.
-His work explores how analytical versus holistic thinking patterns affect how individuals respond to sensory evaluations and environmental cues associated with food consumption.
-Beekman has published on the development and validation of scales to measure food-related analysis-holism, contributing to the methodology for studying these cognitive influences.
+His work explores how analytical versus holistic thinking affects responses during sensory evaluation and eating experiences.
+Beekman has published on the development and validation of scales to measure food-related cognitive styles, such as the food-related analysis–holism scale (F-AHS).

 Metrics